Today I want to put the fun back into selling design services!

 Tactical empathy requires labeling the Clients problem and playing it back.

-For example, I’ll usually respond to the Clients concerns by saying something like “… it sounds like you’re apprehensive about design fees…”, or “… so, to recap, you want tighter control over the project schedule…”,or “… if I’m hearing your correctly, your biggest concern is sustainability…”.
+For example, I’ll usually respond to the Clients concerns by saying something like “… it sounds like you’re apprehensive about design fees…”, or “… so, to recap, you want tighter control over the project schedule…”, or “… if I’m hearing you correctly, your biggest concern is sustainability…”.

-Of course, when possible you’ll want to make sure you’re talking to the key decision maker(s).
-If you’re not talking with the decision maker you’re at risk of falling victim to the “Good Cop, Bad Cop” negotiation tactic.
-More details about that tactic are available in the following post: https://blueturtlemc.com/blog/good-cop-bad-cop-the-one-simple-question-all-architects-should-ask/
+Of course, when possible you’ll want to make sure you’re talking to the key decision-maker(s).
+If you’re not talking with the decision-maker you’re at risk of falling victim to the “Good Cop, Bad Cop” negotiation tactic.

 Step 3 – Visualize:

 Many Architects and Design Professionals overlook this simple, yet very important step.

 To make the rest of the sales process effortless you should take the time to feed the Client’s ambitions.